Peter Jensen (fashion designer)

-Peter Jensen (born in Løgstør, Denmark) is a clothing designer.
+Peter Jensen (born in Løgstør, Denmark) is a clothing designer and a professor of fashion at Savannah College of Art and Design in Atlanta, Georgia.

 Background

-Jensen initially studied graphic design, embroidery and tailoring at The Royal Danish Academy of Design in Copenhagen before moving to London in 1997 to undertake an MA in menswear at Central Saint Martins College of Art and Design.
-He graduated in 1999 and formed his eponymous menswear label afterwards, subsequently also introducing womenswear.
-Jensen has regularly shown his collections on the main schedule at London Fashion Week, Copenhagen Fashion Week and New York fashion week.
+Jensen initially studied graphic design, embroidery and tailoring at The Royal Danish Academy of Design in Copenhagen before moving to London in 1997 to undertake an MA in fashion design at Central Saint Martins College of Art and Design.
+He graduated in 1999 and formed his eponymous menswear label afterwards, Peter Jensen, Ltd., subsequently introducing womenswear.
+Jensen regularly showed his collections on the main schedule at London Fashion Week and New York Fashion Week while lecturing at Ravensbourne College of Design and Communication.

 Jensen and his design team worked in a studio based in Dalston, East London until 2018.
-The designer moved to Atlanta, USA, in 2018 to start as assistant chair of fashion at Savannah College of Art and Design.
+That year, the designer sold his business to South Korea-based Pastel World, and moved to Atlanta to start as the associate chair of fashion at Savannah College of Art and Design.